 Caribbean Stud Guide – Free Games, How to Win, Odds & Payouts

 Caribbean Stud was invented in the mid to late 1980’s.
 Since then, the game has been a favorite in land-based casinos.
 With the advent of the Internet, Caribbean stud became a standard inclusion among the table games menu of most online casinos.
-Here in 2020, the real money online casinos offer Caribbean stud for both dollar-players and high rollers.
-Today, I want to talk about how to play Caribbean Stud, the payouts, odds, methods of cheating.
+Here in 2021, real money online casinos offer Caribbean Stud for both dollar-players and high rollers.
+Today, we provide how to play Caribbean Stud, the payouts, odds, methods of cheating.
 You can also practise for free online below.

 Microgaming Casinos – The free option on Microgaming casinos only works for those who haven’t played for real money on that particular Microgaming site before.
 Players who start to pay real money for gaming won’t be able to go back and play the free games anymore.